Kiddush levana: Prose

 Kiddush levana has also inspired prose fiction.
 In Marcus Lehmann's "Kiddusch Hallebanah" (1866), the ritual summons a lightning strike on antisemitic highwaymen.
 Leopold von Sacher-Masoch wrote a short story, "The Blessing of the New Moon" (1892), about a Jewish slave named Naome who unites with his master, Zamira, over Kiddush levana.
 In David Frischmann's "Kiddush levana" (1896), a rabbi dies after reciting Kiddush levana, causing the narrator a crisis of faith.
 Chava Shapiro wrote a sketch called "Kiddush levana" (1909), about a young girl who attempts to join her brothers at the ritual.
 Israel Osman's "Kiddush levana" and "De levana" (1909) mock Hasidic belief in miracles associated with the ritual.
 Sholem Aleichem's "Kiddush levana" (1917; abridged in English as "The Krushniker Delegation") is "a variation of the Joseph and Benjamin story from Genesis and at the same time shows the limitations of Jewish political efforts in World War I".
 Reuven Avinoam published "Kiddush levana" (1918) at the age of 13.
 In David Ignatoff's "In Levone-land" (1918), a pious Jew named Berel Prager has fantastical adventures on his way to Kiddush levana.
-Micha Josef Berdyczewski published two Kiddush levana sketches in 1921.
+Micha Josef Berdyczewski published two Kiddush levana sketches in 1921, and Shamai Haber published "Kiddush levana" in 1929.
 József Patai reflects before a surgery in "Blessing on the Moon" (1952).
+Levi-Yitzchak Frenkel's "Kiddush levana" appeared in 1955.

 Shmuel Yosef Agnon's story "Birkat halevana" (before 1970) focuses on a Kiddush levana poster.
 In Haim Hazaz's "Hu Tzivah" (1974), childhood memories of Kiddush levana recall a Bolshevik to Judaism.
-Zalman Schachter-Shalomi asks whether Kiddsuh levana can be recited in a dream in "Blessing the Moon" (1989).
+Zalman Schachter-Shalomi asks whether Kiddush levana can be recited in a dream in "Blessing the Moon" (1989).
 Chaim Walder included a parable titled "Kiddush Levana" in Kids Speak 3 (1997), about a child who learns to embrace returning prayerbooks after Kiddush levana.
 Joseph Skibell's debut novel A Blessing on the Moon (1997) takes its title from Kiddush levana, which it uses to "provide a cause for hope", evoking "significantly and potentially restorative symbolic meaning".
 The ritual forms a recurring motif in Haim Sabato's Adjusting Sights (1999; trans.
 Hillel Halkin 2003).
 Kiddush levana inspired Esther Takac to write Loni and the Moon (2003), an illustrated children's book.
 A. P. Miller reflects on the ritual in "Blessing the New Moon" (2006), a short story.
 Astronauts debate the ritual's future off-planet in Joseph Helmreich's "Kiddush Levana on the Moon" (2023).

 In 1869, Hermann Schapira wrote a spoof Talmudic dialogue mocking Hasidic celebration of Kiddush levana.
 Shawn Zevit recommends liberal masculine Kiddush levana in "Kohelet Rabbah: Wisdom and My Brothers" (2003), which he calls a "21st-Century Men's Midrash".
 Eleanor Davis composed original English-language midrash about Kiddush levana in 2024, under the title Pesiqta Achot Ketanah.